Intelligent-Rhino/finance_fraud_detect_deeplearning/README.md

 ### This project is my solution for the competition, Wells Fargo Campus Analytics Challenge.
+We employed three different models, range from RandomForest, XGBoost to DeepFm( deep learning model) to solve the problem.

-You could find more details below: https://www.mindsumo.com/contests/campus-analytics-challenge-2021.
+For the competition, You could find more  details  below: https://www.mindsumo.com/contests/campus-analytics-challenge-2021.

 ### Rationale of the algorithm